MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 ## Always-on protection (real-time scanning)

-Microsoft Defender AV scans files as soon as they are seen by Windows, and will monitor running processes for known or suspected malicious behaviors.
+Microsoft Defender AV scans files as soon as they're seen by Windows, and will monitor running processes for known or suspected malicious behaviors.
 If the antivirus engine discovers malicious modification, it will immediately block the process or file from running.

 See [Configure behavioral, heuristic, and real-time protection](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/configure-protection-features-microsoft-defender-antivirus) for more details on these options.